COSC3020/divide-and-conquer-sum-aerick-321/README.md

 Instead of being split into 2 like merge sort it is split into 3, so in the equation you replace the 2's with 3's and solve to get a final asymptotic complexity of O(n)

 Looked at merge sort code for an outline.
 Got help from the Professor to subtract the low.
-Wrote the code in the sum fucntion and use chat GPT for help with the code in the divide and conquor function.
+Wrote the code in the sum function and use chat GPT for help with the code in the divide and conquor function.
 Chat GPT also helped me realize I needed to change variable names for it to work.
+Used ChatGPT to help explain the recurence relation reasoning.
 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”